amino-os/Amino.Run/docs/design-docs/multi-DM.md

 # Introduction

-Multiple DM's may be associated with each Sapphire Object.
+Multiple DM's may be associated with each MicroService.
 This document describes some combinations of DM's, and how these combinations behave and might be useful.

-The basic DM's are described in [DMList.md](DMList.md).
+The basic DM's are described in [DM List](DM-list.md).

 In general, DM's in the same category are mutually exclusive, and it does not usually make sense to combine them.
 For example, KeepInCloud